 The magnitude of raid at each stage was a function of the species of wildlife that raid the crop at that stage.
 It was realized in the park that most of the crops are raided at maturity.
 While rodents were noted to cause more damaged at sowing, primates were noted to cause more damage at maturity, bringing more loss, food insecurity to the local population.
 The damage caused by primate raid at maturity is outstanding because the losses incurred cannot be replaced.
 Primates especially baboon can cause a lot of damage to crops whenever a farm is raided without any human intervention.
 Baboons are found throughout the different vegetation types where farming activities are carried out.
 Although they do not really frequent the farms, but their one time raid is sufficient to have a story.
 This is stem from the fact that despite their aggressive method of feeding in farm products, they are also very numerous in the park, than any other primate species.
 This study is similar to those of Hill (2000) who found baboons to raid crop more often than any other species and were responsible for 70% of all crop damage events.
-Within the primate order, almost all families have been identified as crop raiders (Lee & Priston 2005), but Cercopithecidae (baboons, macaques and to a lesser extent colobines) top the list of the crop raiding culprits (Nijman & Nekaris 2010).
-Within this family, Papio (baboons) are among the most frequently cited primate crop raiding species (Hill 2000).
+Within the primate order, almost all families have been identified as crop raiders (Lee & Priston 2005), but Cercopithecidae (baboons, macaques and to a lesser extent colobines) top the list of the crop raiding culprits (Nijman & Nekaris, 2010).
+Within this family, Papio (baboons) are among the most frequently cited primate crop raiding species (Hill, 2000).

 In respect to the frequency of species to the farm, it was realized that different crop stages receive different species of wildlife and the magnitude of destruction is a reflection of the species that visit the farms.
 This study revealed that rodents were the species that frequently visit the farms in the park.
 It was confirmed by 100% of respondents in and around the park that in every week, rodents visit at farms at least 2 times.
 Their visit is traced from their activities through digging, cutting stems or feeding on mature crops especially maize and groundnut, cocoyams, cassava.
 This was followed by those who opined that primates are the second crop of wildlife that visits the farms and the least were those who noted that ungulates visit the farms.
 The nature and magnitude of crop damage by the respective wild animals were reported to be different.
 Cane rats, Porcupine and rat mole are known to raid the crop at night while monkey and others are active at day time resulting in a need to guard the crop throughout the day and night.
 Nocturnal animals caused damage by uprooting and cutting the stems of standing crops right from the young shoot until harvesting, while diurnal primates destroy the crops at times of maturity.
-The frequency of rodents to farms and damaged has been known to cause harvoc to farms.
+The frequency of rodents to farms and damaged has been known to cause havoc to farms.
 For instance, in a study conducted on crop raiding in Kumba Municipality, it was realized that rodents were considered by the farmers to be the most destructive to farm crops (71.00%).
-This area seems to be very rich in rodents’ population and with the State government deterrent wildlife protection laws on even some of these rodents their increase in population is obvious and their destruction capacity to farm-crops is inevitable in Kumba and other parts of Cameroon (Melle et al, 2018)
+This area seems to be very rich in rodents’ population and with the State government deterrent wildlife protection laws on even some of these rodents their increase in population is obvious and their destruction capacity to farm-crops is inevitable in Kumba and other parts of Cameroon (Melle et al., 2018)

 Community Preventive methods used to against crop raiding